andrew/ruby-upgrade-action/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

 **Ruby Upgrade Action** is a GitHub Action that automatically upgrades the Ruby version in your repository.
-It updates the Ruby version in `.ruby-version`, `Gemfile`, `Dockerfile`.
+It updates the Ruby version in `.ruby-version`, `.tool-versions`, `Gemfile`, `Gemfile.lock` and `Dockerfile`.
 This action can be easily reused across multiple projects, simplifying the process of keeping Ruby dependencies up to date.

 ## Features